 Office of Student Academic Services

 OSAS is dedicated to helping students realize their academic potential.
-We monitor all academic standards and procedures, as well as provide students with information needed to make informed decisions.
+We monitor all academic standards, policies, and procedures, as well as provide students with the information needed to make informed decisions.
 Students must give thoughtful consideration to their academic and personal goals as they take responsibility for their academic choices and decisions.
-OSAS is where students come for the Committee on Academic Policy and Standards (CAPS), Satisfactory Academic Progress (SAP), and for information regarding excess credits.
-Additionally, OSAS provides campus logistical support and provides resources to assist students.

-Students have the right to petition for readmission, retroactive withdrawals (or leave of absence), readmission, excess credits or to appeal the determination of ineligibility for financial aid.
+Students have the right to petition for readmission, appeal of dismissal, retroactive withdrawals (or leave of absence), excess credits, follow old Gen. Ed, or to appeal the decision of ineligibility for financial aid.
 To petition for one of the above:

 - Contact the Office of Student Academic Services for help and guidance throughout the petition process.
 They will help ensure that you submit the proper petition and answer any questions you may have.

-- Meet with an Academic Adviser to develop a Plan of Action and attach it to the petition (for PELL Grants only)
+- Meet with an Academic Advisor to develop a Plan of Action and attach it to the petition (for SAP Appeal only)

 - Prepare a detailed personal statement (typed 200 words or less) explaining: extenuating circumstances and how you propose to resolve the deficiency that contributed to your unsatisfactory academic progress

-- Provide documentation for extenuating circumstances Attach as many as possible of the following:
+- Provide documentation for extenuating circumstances and attach as many as possible of the following:

-- Involvement with social agencies; government entities; incarceration; or similar reasons that prevented you from attending classes.
-Evidence includes official documents with dates;
+- Involvement with social agencies or government entities incarceration; or similar reasons that prevented you from attending classes.
+Evidence includes official documents with dates

 - Other Extenuating Circumstances - Evidence includes official documents with dates, eviction notice, divorce papers, police reports, etc.

-Submit the above information packet to a staff member in the Office of Academic Student Services in room number AC-4G04 to be reviewed for completeness and date stamped.
 DO NOT slip petitions under the door after hours or leave them unattended on the counter.
 Those found or not found or left unattended will be considered not delivered and not presented to the committee.
-Petitions must be received by 3:00 pm on the deadline date.*